Armand Marie Leroi: Career

 In 2001, Leroi was appointed lecturer at Imperial College, London.
 He has written several books, including Mutants: On Genetic Variety and the Human Body.
 In 2004 he adapted his book into a television documentary series for Britain's Channel 4 entitled Human Mutants.

-Leroi has presented two other TV documentary series for Channel 4: Alien Worlds in 2005, and What Makes Us Human in 2006.
+Leroi has presented two other TV documentary series for Channel 4: Alien Worlds (titled Extraterrestrial outside the UK) in 2005, and What Makes Us Human in 2006.
 Despite his TV appearances, Leroi has expressed scepticism about the truthfulness of television creatives.
 In an email exchange with TV director Martin Durkin, concerning the latter's documentary The Great Global Warming Swindle, Leroi wrote: "left to their own devices, TV producers simply cannot be trusted to tell the truth".

 He is also known as one of the first testers of the beneficial acclimation hypothesis.
 In 2005, Leroi published an article in The New York Times entitled "A Family Tree in Every Gene", which argued for the usefulness of racial types in medical genetics.

 In January 2009 Leroi presented the BBC4 documentary What Darwin Didn't Know, which charts the progress in the field of Evolutionary Theory since the original publication of On the Origin of Species in 1859.

 In January 2010 Leroi presented the BBC4 documentary Aristotle's Lagoon, filmed on the Greek island of Lesbos and suggesting that Aristotle was the world's first biologist.
 The documentary account was expanded in his 2014 book The Lagoon: How Aristotle Invented Science.
 He accepted Aristotle as his "scientific hero", describing: "His genius was simply to invent biology."